BMC-CS-113/jgrade/README.md

 ### Assignment and autograder example

-Now, I would recommend looking at an example assignment.
+Now you are reading to look at an example assignment and autograder.
 Jump to https://github.com/BMC-CS-113/jgrade/tree/dev/examples/gradescope and look at the README there.

 If this is your first time using gradescope as part of a course staff, watch Ellen Spertus's (10 minute Youttube video)[https://youtu.be/o1FHbHZwyUY] on How to use JGrade for autograding Java assignments on Gradescope.
+If you are familiar with gradescope as an instructor/TA, you can skip the video.

-After watching the video, ping @azpoliak.
+Next, ping @azpoliak.
 He will add you to the course Gradescope as an instructor.
 From there, your task will be to create a new assignment on gradescope for this example assignment.